konmik/satellite/README.md

 [SpaceStation](https://github.com/konmik/satellite/blob/master/satellite/src/main/java/satellite/SpaceStation.java)
 is a singleton which keeps track of all launched satellites.
 It connects satellites with activities and fragments, providing an `Observable` connection.
-You don't normally need it, but it is nice to know about it.
+You don't normally need to use `SpaceStation` directly, but it is nice to know about it.
 Sometimes you will want to get some debug information from its `print()` method.

 We also have